 Q1.
-Is the EL with disabilities student eligible for direct and indirect linguistic testing accommodations?
+Is an EL student with disabilities eligible for direct and indirect linguistic testing accommodations?

-Yes, direct and indirect linguistic testing accommodations are available to the EL with disabilities student based on the student's EL status as documented in the student's EL Student Assessment Participation Plan.
+Yes, direct and indirect linguistic testing accommodations are available to the EL student with disabilities based on the student's EL status as documented in the student's English Language Academic Plan.

 Q2.
-Is the EL with disabilities student eligible for the same special testing accommodations as students with disabilities?
+Is an EL student with disabilities eligible for the same special testing accommodations as students with disabilities?